Blocking ads removes funding from us!

 While almost all manufacturers now rely on a back made of glass or plastic for their current smartphones, Huawei is taking a different approach.
 They build a ceramic back, which should be significantly more scratch-resistant and harder than glass.
 I can also confirm that.
 The back feels a little harder and more stable compared to the glass back, even if the difference is not too big.
 I haven't found any scratches or other signs of use so far, so the back seems to be really very resistant to scratches, but I recommend everyone to use a cover.
 On the one hand because this is a very expensive smartphone that shouldn't break and on the other hand because the ceramic back is very slippery.
 In addition, like the back of glass, it is very susceptible to fingerprints.

-After the rather bright colors of the P30 Pro, Huawei continued with the P40 Pro already on rather simpler, more subtle colors.
-With the Plus model, this path is consistently continued and only offers black and white as colors.
-My black model is much more prone to fingerprints than the white or matte models of the P40 Pro.
+After the rather bright colors of the P30 Pro, Huawei already opted for simpler, more subtle colors on the P40 Pro.
+With the Plus model, they are continuing this path consistently and only offering black and white as colors.
+My black model is much more susceptible to fingerprints than the white or the matte models of the P40 Pro.

-The high weight of 226 grams (209 grams for the P40 Pro).
-You definitely notice this weight difference in everyday life and therefore the P40 belongs Pro+ currently among the heaviest high-end smartphones. only that iPhone 11 Pro Max also weighs 226 grams and the Samsung Galaxy S20 Ultra is also in a similar weight class with 220 grams.
+Also striking is the high weight of 226 grams (209 grams for the P40 Pro).
+This weight difference is definitely noticeable in everyday life and thus the P40 Pro+ is currently one of the heaviest high-end smartphones.
+Only the iPhone 11 Pro Max also weighs 226 grams and the Samsung Galaxy S20 Ultra is also in a similar weight class with 220 grams.

-The design of the camera module also differs slightly from the P40 Pro.
-The module is a bit longer and wider since the P40 Pro+ is equipped with an even better camera.
-And how is the quality of the cameras?
-Well, let's look at that now in the next paragraph.
+The design of the camera module is also slightly different from the P40 Pro.
+The module is a little longer and wider because the P40 Pro+ is equipped with an even better camera.
+And what is the quality of the cameras like?
+Well, we'll look at that in the next paragraph.

 Huawei has installed five cameras here: There is the same 50 megapixel (f / 1.9) main sensor, the same 40 megapixel (f / 1.8) ultra-wide-angle camera and the TOF sensor, which is used for portraits, among other things.
 The specialty is the zoom cameras: an 8 megapixel (f / 2.4) 3-fold telephoto lens and an 8 megapixel (f / 4.4) 10-fold telephoto lens.

-The shots with the main and ultra wide-angle cameras are just as good as with the P40 Pro.
-There are also no differences in portrait shots and videos.
-If you are interested, I refer you again to our detailed Huawei P40 Pro Review.
+The shots with the main and ultra-wide-angle cameras are just as good as with the P40 Pro.
+There are no differences in portrait shots and videos either.
+If you are interested, I would like to refer you to our detailed Huawei P40 Pro review.
 Only zoom shots are different and we'll look at them now.

 Recordings with the 3-fold telecamera